SadikSunbul/gopilot/README.md

 ## Overview

-GoPilot is an intelligent automation platform that enables natural language interaction with your Go functions.
-It automatically routes user queries to the appropriate functions, handles parameter mapping, and manages execution flow - all through simple conversational inputs.
+GoPilot is an intelligent automation library that enables natural language interaction with your Go functions.
+It automatically routes user queries to appropriate functions, manages parameter mapping, and manages execution flow - all through simple speech inputs.

 ### Key Features